 This rental home in which we reside runs on electricity.
 The heating is electric.
 The TELEPHONES are electric.
 Hot water, electric.
 Stove and oven, electric.
 This morning, while we still have power, we’re cooking the contents of our lives.
 Add insult to an anticipated lack of electricity, I am on a diet.
 Paleo, caveman, primal blueprint.
 No grains, no legumes, no sugar, no dairy.
 Know what I eat?
 Meat.
 Protein.
 Lots of vegetables, berries and a few nuts.
 Mostly stuff that’s delicious when it’s cooked with fire.
 Canned goods, not so good.
 A week without electricity, I can’t imagine it would happen.
 Truly, my imagination won’t allow the thought.
 My imagination doesn’t wander off to death and injuries.
 Instead I think of what I’m missing, imagining Manhattan, when I was single, the Blackout of 2003, when life seemed whimsical.

 As a Girl Scout leader, I actually know how to bake a black forest cake in a cardboard box, outside in the woods.
 I can do it.
 I can build a fire with a bag of Frito chips.
 But can I do any of this during a wind storm?
 This remains to be seen.
 In the interim, this girl’s got herself some wine, magazines, and lots of cookbooks.
 I have children home with me, schools closed today and yes, already for tomorrow, Tuesday.
 I’ve received emails about filling my bathtub with water.
 I can’t see why.
 “Clean it with Clorox” then use it for flushing the toilet and for drinking, if necessary.”
-The day I drink out of a bathtub, gin had better be involved.

 I do have a car and a gym membership.
 What more does a girl really need?
 I would like to know this… what are all the sushi restaurants doing to prepare for power outages.
 If they are without a generator, won’t they give up the sushi to local guests?
 I would like to be on this invite list.
 I think blackouts, when you’re somewhere safe after evacuations, can be wonderful bonding experiences.